jpata/cmsanalysis/README.md

 # Overview

-This is my "TWiki-page", I prefer to keep it on git.
+This is my "TWiki-page".

 ### Recipes on how to use CRAB.

-- crab: scripts to work with crab, the CMS grid submission tool
+- crab: scripts to work with [CRAB](https://twiki.cern.ch/twiki/bin/view/CMSPublic/CRAB3ConfigurationFile), the CMS grid submission tool
   - mcgen_userscript: run CMS MC generation from step1 (GEN-SIM) to MINIAOD (step4) in one job.

+## Misc stuff
 ### Finding the PU configuration of a MC sample
 The true distribution of pileup vertices for a CMS MC sample can be extracted from the configuration fragment.